sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 has, as the giver of its Sûtras, Patañjali, and the Vyâsa Bhâṣhya is its commentary.
-It is sometimes called the Seshvara Sâñkhya, the Sâñkhya with an Íshvara, because it accepts the Sâñkhya as philosophy, and in adding to it a system of effort which should set the Purusha free, it makes one of the means of freedom [**ईश्वरप्रणिधानं**](# "Sûtrâṇi, i.
-23")
+It is sometimes called the Seshvara Sâñkhya, the Sâñkhya with an Íshvara, because it accepts the Sâñkhya as philosophy, and in adding to it a system of effort which should set the Purusha free, it makes one of the means of freedom **ईश्वरप्रणिधानं**[^14]

 Íshvarapraṇidhânam, "Self-surrender to the Lord."
 Patanjali then defines Íshvara, as a special Puruṣha who has not been touched by pain, action, conse- quences of action, and desires, unlimited by time; **तस्य वाचकः प्रणवः** "His name is Om."
 The Sûtras are 198 in number, arranged in 4 Pâdas, and have as aim the exposition of the means of stopping the constant movements of the **चित्तं** Chittam, the thinking principle, and thus reaching **समाधिः** Samâdhiḥ, the perfectly steady and balanced condition, from which **कैवल्यं** Kaivalyam, the isolation of the Puruṣha, *i.e*. the separation from Prakriti, can be gained, One book out of the four is devoted to the description of the **विभूतिः** Vibhûtiḥ, the powers, obtained in the course of Yoga, but it is remarked that these **सिद्धयः**Siddhayaḥ, are obstacles in the way of Samâdhi, and they are therefore not desirable.

+[^14]: "Sûtrâṇi, i.
+23"

  The remaining pair of systems is entitled the Mîmâmsâ, for both deal primarily with the leading